DrewDeMo/PlateDrop/content/pages/affiliate-disclosure.md

 ## Affiliate Relationships

-PlateDrop participates in various affiliate marketing programs, which means we may earn commissions when you click links and make purchases through our site.
+PlateDrop may earn commissions when you click links and make purchases through our site.
+We work with various fitness equipment retailers to bring you the best deals.

-### Current Affiliate Programs

-We are participants in the following affiliate programs:

-- **Amazon Associates Program**
-- **Rogue Fitness Affiliate Program**
-- **REP Fitness Affiliate Program**
-- Other fitness equipment retailers (as disclosed)
+### How We Work

+We monitor deals from multiple retailers and may earn commissions from qualifying purchases.
+Our focus is on finding genuine discounts and value for home gym builders.

-## How Affiliate Links Work
+## How Retailer Links Work

-When you click an affiliate link on our site and make a purchase:
+When you click a retailer link on our site and make a purchase:

 1. You are redirected to the retailer's website
-2. The retailer tracks your purchase using a unique identifier
+2. The retailer may track your purchase using a unique identifier
 3. We may earn a small commission if you complete a purchase
-4. **You pay the same price** - affiliate commissions do not increase your cost
+4. **You pay the same price** - commissions do not increase your cost

 ## Our Editorial Independence

 ### What We Promise

-- **Honest Reviews:** Our opinions are our own and not influenced by affiliate relationships
+- **Honest Reviews:** Our opinions are our own and not influenced by commission rates
 - **Accurate Information:** We verify prices and specifications before publishing
-- **Best Deals:** We highlight genuine discounts and value, not just high-commission products
+- **Best Deals:** We highlight genuine discounts and value for home gym builders
-- **Transparency:** We clearly disclose when content contains affiliate links
+- **Transparency:** We clearly disclose our commission relationships

 ### What We Don't Do

 - We do not inflate prices to increase commissions
 - We do not recommend products solely based on commission rates
-- We do not hide or misrepresent affiliate relationships
+- We do not hide or misrepresent our commission relationships
 - We do not guarantee product availability or pricing

 ## Price Accuracy